Donut Monster ups the ante on doughnuts (and breakfast sandwiches)

 Its dough is buoyant and buttery with a subtle, satisfying chew.
 Its icing is smooth and sweet, but not cloying.
 It's indulgent; but at the same time balanced and restrained.

-That's the sort of doughnut you can expect from Donut Monster, the playfully named pop-up shop birthed by Chef Jackie Woods and his wife Sarah.
+That's the sort of doughnut you can expect from Donut Monster, the playfully named pop-up shop birthed by Chef Jackie Lee Woods and his wife Sara.

 Donut Monster has been serving up dozens of freshly made doughnuts (and, more recently breakfast sandwiches) on weekends at area locations including Hawthorne Coffee Roasters, 4177 S. Howell Ave., and Pilcrow Coffee, 1739 N. Dr. Martin Luther King Jr. Dr.